A healthy breakfast at The Hive Wellbeing in East London, my favourite café

 Do you find yourself going through healthy and unhealthy periods, like me?
 Does your health correlate to how productive and creative you feel?

 *Hah, no, I wish.
 I saw Atomic Blonde at the cinema last week and am pretty much obsessed with Charlize Theron as Lorraine.
 How can she be so beautiful and so cool and so badass?!
 Quite frankly, I’d give up my firstborn for that white pleather trench coat and those black boots, no lie.
-Anyway, my February was less “drinking straight whiskey while making out with hot German men” and more “drinking cheap red wine at the pub while wondering if it’s socially acceptable to flirt with a bus driver because, damn, that guy was kind of hot, and, oh god, I’m so single”.
+Anyway, my February was less “drinking straight whiskey while making out with hot German men” and more “drinking cheap red wine at the pub while wondering if it’s socially acceptable to flirt with a bus driver while he’s driving because, damn, that guy was kind of hot, and, oh god, I’m so single”.